hnla/style-modules/README.md

-# Style Modules - Buddypress styling Library Snippets
+# Style Modules - BuddyPress styling Library Snippets
 **BP Style Modules - a test repo to explore the proposed style library for the BuddyPress project**
 ----------------------------------------------------------------------------------------------